• Skip to primary navigation

 Dough

 • Warm the coconut milk to around 90 degrees (warm bath water).
-Add yeast and 1 teaspoon of sugar to the milk in a medium sized bowl and set to the side to allow the yeast to activate.
+Add yeast and 1 tsp of sugar to the milk in a medium sized bowl and set to the side to allow the yeast to activate.

 • In your mixer beat the eggs on medium speed for about 4 minutes until frothy.